jeetsukumaran/DendroPy/doc/source/tutorial/treesims.rst

 You might want to generate a tree under different condition in different stages.
 To do this, you would start with an empty tree and passing it to the birth-death function as an argument using the "``tree``" keyword argument, and at the same time suppress the automatic taxon assignment using the "``assign_taxa=False``" keyword argument to avoid taxa being assigned to what will eventually become internal nodes.
-When the tree is ready, you will call the :meth:`~dendropy.dataobject.Tree.randomly_assign_taxa()` function to assign taxa at random to the leaves.
+When the tree is ready, you will call the :meth:`~dendropy.datamodel.treemodel.Tree.randomly_assign_taxa()` function to assign taxa at random to the leaves.

 For example, the following generates a birth-death tree with equal birth and death rates, but both rates shifting for a short while to a temporarily higher (though equal) rates: